imohib168/imohib168/README.md

 ## About Me

 Hey My Name is Mohib Ismail, I'm a 1st year CS student at DHA Suffa University.
 I am a Tech Enthusiast.
-I've so far learned HTML, CSS(Bootstrap, Material UI), JAVASCRIPT, PYTHON(Libraries: Numpy and Pandas) and currently learning React more Looking forward to learn new skills and add them in the list.
+I've so far worked with HTML, CSS(Bootstrap, Material UI), JAVASCRIPT, PYTHON(Libraries: Numpy and Pandas) and currently learning C-language and JS frontend Library(React).
+More looking forward to learn new skills and add them in the list.

 <hr/>